|

 Armor

-protection of the T-80UD includes composite armor and explosive
+protection of the T-80UD includes composite armor with built-in explosive

-reactive armor packages.
+reactive armor blocks.
 Vehicle is fitted with an NBC protection

 and automatic fire suppression systems.